We are taking a fresh look at the town’s land use policies as required by the Planning Act.

 The Urban Structure Review considered where and how to grow in the Town of Oakville.
 Official plan amendments were adopted by Council on September 26, 2017 – and approved by Halton Region on April 26, 2018 – to incorporate a new urban structure and related policies into the town’s official plan documents.

 Nodes and corridors are key areas of the town identified as the focus for mixed use development and intensification.
 Nodes include the town’s growth areas.
 The Urban Structure Review identified additional nodes and corridors to be studied.
-Nodes currently being studied are the Bronte GO Major Transit Station Area and the Hospital District Study.
+Nodes currently being studied include the Bronte GO Major Transit Station Area, the Hospital District and the Neyagawa Urban Core.

 The Residential Policy Review will revisit the Livable Oakville policies intended to maintain and protect the character of established residential areas.
 Development activity and residential development opportunities will be studied.
 New and revised policies will be considered to support the growth management framework established by the updated urban structure.